ghzeni/blockgame-guide/README.md

 >Tier 2 gear for your preferred attack method (you can use Tier 1 gear if you're in a group).
 DO NOT use corrupt gear in your first few runs because you WILL die.
 And as you know, Corrupted Items drops upon death.
 Having to go through the dungeon to reach your party members again without any gear is very dangerous.
->Food (duh)

 >Courage and an adventurous spirit.
 Fortune favors the bold.

-It is also recommoned that you reach at least Level 15 in Einherjar before taking on the first dungeon solo and Lvl9/10 if in a group.For traversing the second dungeon, you want the following:

->Tier 3/4 ranged weapon(s)

->Tier 3/4 sword

->Tier 3/4 armor

->Food

->A brave heart
-The recommended level for soloing dungeon 2 is around 50, though with a party you should each be fine at level 30 or so.

-Obtaining Tier 3 and 4 crafting recipes from the auction house may be crutial for survival.

 ===================
     -Making Money-
 ===================
 They say money makes the world go round, and while this one may be made of cubes, the same principle still applies.
-You need money for things like crafting, ranking up, and claiming land, but how do you get it?The main money making methods include:
+You need money for things like crafting, ranking up, and claiming land, but how do you get it?
+The main money making methods include:

 >Exploring Myrkheim
 Chests in Myrkheim contain a bountiful amount of coin, generally about 100 per chest.
 Don't worry about other people getting to the chests first, each chest has inventory on a per-player basis so everyone can get some rewards from it!

 >Raiding Dungeons
 Dungeons contain many lootable chests as well (though most of them are hiding in little nooks and crannies so keep an eye out and your exploring cap on!)

 >Daily Quests
 You can get a Daily Quest Token from the chest next to the town hall in Origin.
 You can turn in these tokens to several townsfolk to receive quests.
 Completing quests gives you 500 coin each and a lot of EXP for whatever category of quest you completed.